aneldev/dyna-ts-react-module-boilerplate/README.md

 For all except Mac desktops, you have to install the `rsync` on your system. _See below how to do it._

-## Link with `sync-file-deps`

-### About

-This is the opposite of the `yarn sync-file-deps --watch`.
-It doesn't sync the package's usages, but it updates this package's dependencies with "file:" as version.

-Yarn by default links only on `yarn upgrade` the file dependencies.
-Use the `sync-usages-watch`.

-The script performs:

-- Watched the changes of the dependencies
-- Deletes, recreates, and copies all items of the dependency folder (as defined in the `file:`)
-- It doesn't copy the `node_modules` folder.

-### Run

-- Call `yarn sync-file-deps` to sync it once
-- Call `yarn sync-file-deps --watch` for run in watcher mode

-### Prerequisite

-For all except Mac desktops, you have to install the `rsync` on your system. _See below how to do it._

 ## About the `rsync` prerequisite

 You have to install the `rsync` on your system.